burakssener/Kesis/basicsocial/readme.md

 # KESIS: A Social Media for Private Communities

 ## Video Demo:
-If you l learn better in a shorter time, [Watch this short video!](google.com)
+To learn better in a shorter time,[Watch this short video!](google.com)

 ### What is KESIS?